[scroll below for employment and resources listings; Eric also provides mentoring/coaching services for autistic adults]

-To all Singaporean autistics, I strongly advise you all of you to immediately sign up to be a member of the Disabled People’s Association (DPA) for only $2 or $5 a year.
+To all Singaporean autistics, I strongly advise you all of you to immediately sign up to be a member of the Disabled People’s Association (DPA) for only $6 every 3 years.

 There are a few reasons why, but if I were to appeal to your self-interest, they are probably the only organisation who will help advocate for you if you get into trouble.
-They are also the only non-profit who are serious in supporting quality autism advocacy.
+They are also the only non-profit serious in supporting quality autism advocacy.

 For those who worry about having ‘tainted records’, there is no need to declare that you are a member of DPA when employers ask.
 You can still keep a low profile at DPA if you do not wish to be ‘exposed’.
 Legally speaking, DPA is not allowed to publish its member list to the public, and people without disabilities can also join the DPA as associate members too.